FilipTrajkovski/NewYorkBusStations-DIANS/README.md

 ### Homework Part 2: Achitecture documentation, mockups and proof of concept application

 Navigate to the `homework2` folder for further instructions.

+### Homework Part 3: Implementation and deployment

+Navigate to the `homework3` folder for the structure of the implemented app.

+The app is deployed using heroku and it is currently running on: https://boiling-fortress-42885.herokuapp.com/ Examples for bus: B61, B57, B41
+Examples for bus stations: Castle Hill Avenue & Bruckner Boulevard, Farmers Boulevard & 133rd Road